-We are offering 6,578,950 shares of our common stock.
+We are offering 7,869,566 shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$18.00 and \$20.00.
-We have applied to list our common stock on The Nasdaq Global Market under the trading symbol "TSHA."
+The initial public offering price per share of our common stock is \$20.00.
+Our common stock has been approved for listing on The Nasdag Global Select Market under the trading symbol "TSHA."